 “The main reason for the different flowbench sizes is to match the flow requirement of different heads,” sums up Mike Giles, former marketing manager at SuperFlow.
 “You don’t need the highest capacity bench to flow a motorcycle head.”

 SuperFlow benches range from flowing up 160 cfm at 10 inches of water to 1,100 cfm at 25 inches.
 Again, check out the video to learn more about each flowbench.

-One of the key features for all but one of the SuperFlow benches is the FlowCom measurement system that does away with manual reading of a manometer.
+One of the key features for SuperFlow benches is the FlowCom measurement system that does away with manual reading of a manometer.
 Some veteran engine builders may prefer the old method of watching the water levels, but there are numerous advantages to the new system.

 “Some guys don’t trust computers,” says Giles.
 “They like using manometers because they can see it.
 From a technical standpoint, the FlowCom is much more accurate.”